DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-single/README.md

 ## Veto

-Proposals may be configured with an optional `Timelock` - a configuration describing the veto flow.
+Proposals may be configured with an optional `VetoConfig` - a configuration describing the veto flow.

-Timelock period enables an oversight committee to hold the main DAO accountable by vetoing proposals during (and potentially before entering into) the timelock period.
+VetoConfig timelock period enables an oversight committee to hold the main DAO accountable by vetoing proposals during (and potentially before entering into) the timelock period.

 No actions from DAO members are allowed during the timelock period.

 After the timelock expires, the proposal can be executed normally.

-Timelock contains the following fields:
+`VetoConfig` contains the following fields:

-### `delay`
+### `timelock_duration`

-Delay (`cw_utils::Duration`) describes the duration of timelock in blocks or seconds.
+Timelock duration (`cw_utils::Duration`) describes the duration of timelock in blocks or seconds.

 It comes into effect when a proposal is passed.
-The delay duration is then added to the current block time/height to get `Expiration` to be used for the new proposal state of `Timelocked { expiration: Expiration}`.
+The delay duration is then added to the current block time/height to get `Expiration` to be used for the new proposal state of `VetoTimelock { expiration: Expiration}`.

 If the vetoer address is another DAO, this duration should be carefully considered because of the DAO voting period.